 Our Hospitality (1923) Director: Joseph Frank “Buster” Keaton and John G. Blystone

-Buster Keaton delivers a delightful film as his first work with Our Hospitality.
-It is more sentimental than his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, yet the slapstick humor that is characteristic of a Buster Keaton film is wonderfully displayed, as well.
+Buster Keaton delivers a delightful film with Our Hospitality -the second of his ten brilliant films under Buster Keaton Productions.
+It is more sentimental than some of his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, yet the characteristic slapstick humor of a Buster Keaton film is wonderfully displayed, as well.